 An automated process that includes tips and tools helps to ensure the use of a consistent process across the organisation.
 As steps are logged into the system, management and HR can see where each manager is in the process without looking over their shoulders.

 Performance reviews are enhanced and rendered more objective when input from multiple sources is included.
 Many talent management systems include tools for incorporating feedback from multiple stakeholders on an employee’s performance.

 Perhaps most importantly, automated talent management ensures that individual and consolidated performance history is available for fact-based decision making and compliance.
-As the Australian Business Lawyers and Advisors point out, keeping accurate records is essential in substantiating personnel decisions.
 With past and current performance reviews readily available to employees, HR and leadership, decisions about promotions, development, performance improvement and terminations can be made using objective, documented data.

 How does it improve communication across divisions?